cap-js-community/odata-v2-adapter/README.md

 })();
 ```

-- Run `node index` to start your server
+- Run `node srv/index` to start your server
-    - OData v2 service will be availabe at http://localhost:4004/v2/service
+    - OData v2 service will be available at http://localhost:4004/v2/service
-    - OData v4 service will be availabe at http://localhost:4004/service
+    - OData v4 service will be available at http://localhost:4004/service

 Note that `@sap/cds` and `express` are peer dependency and needs to be available as module as well.